wasi-shah/Docker-AKS/AKS DevOps/01 IAC/Terraform/Readme.md

 ## Kubernetes
 Kubernetes is an open-source workload scheduler for containerized applications.
 Terraform lets you both deploy a Kubernetes cluster and manage its resources (e.g., pods, deployments, services, etc.).
 You can also use the Kubernetes Operator for Terraform to manage cloud and on-prem infrastructure through a Kubernetes Custom Resource Definition (CRD) and HCP Terraform.

+# Writing Terraform code
+You can write terraform code using HCL or any other language using CDK for Terraform Cloud Development Kit for Terraform (CDKTF).

+> [!note]
+> Cloud Development Kit for Terraform (CDKTF) allows you to use familiar programming languages to define and provision infrastructure.
+This gives you access to the entire Terraform ecosystem without learning HashiCorp Configuration Language (HCL) and lets you leverage the power of your existing toolchain for testing, dependency management, etc.

+> Terraform support
+> - TypeScript, Python, Java, C#, and Go.